 Sparks Marina RV Park: Sparks

 This popular campground is your home base for exploring all the great attractions the Reno/Sparks metro has to offer as well as the Tahoe area.
 Sparks Marina RV Park is feature rich to keep you comfortable while there.
-They can accommodate the big rigs with spacious pull through spaces equipped with 30 and 50 amp electrical, water and sewer as well as free cable TV and Wi-Fi access.
+They can accommodate the big rigs with spacious pull-through spaces equipped with 30 and 50 amp electrical, water and sewer as well as free cable TV and Wi-Fi access.
 There are large and private bathrooms and shower houses as well as laundry facilities.
-There is also a camp store, fitness center, clubhouse and a BBQ area just to name a few areas.
+There is also a camp store, fitness center, clubhouse, and a BBQ area to name a few areas.

 Valley of Fire State Park: Overton

-Come see Nevada’s majestic high desert landscape at their oldest and largest State Park.
-Despite Valley of Fire State Park being Nevada’s oldest State Park, there are some modern conveniences.
+See Nevada’s majestic high desert landscape at their oldest and largest State Park.
+Although Valley of Fire State Park is Nevada’s oldest State Park, there are some modern conveniences.
 Valley of Fire can accommodate RVs up to 50’ with both electric and water hookups.
 Most campsites are also outfitted with picnic tables and grills.
 The site rounds itself out with dump stations, bathhouses and more.